 Octopus Tank Lighting

-Make sure your tank does not have any copper in it anywhere.
-It is toxic and can kill your octopus.
+Make sure your tank does not have any copper in it anywhere (copper piping is out).
+It is toxic and will leach into the water column, and can kill your octopus.

 Water in an Octopus Tank